Avtex is a name known to many who own a caravan or motorhome in the UK.

 I’m really pleased with this TV, everything is built into one device, perfect for the motorhome.
 I usually have a quick watch of the TV in the morning to catch up on the news and of an evening during down time.
 The picture is clear.
 There are alternative manufacturers models available that are lower priced and may deliver a similar quality, that you may consider.
-However as I haven’t used them then I can’t comment in terms of a comparison.
+However, as I haven’t used them, I can’t comment in terms of a comparison.

 The price of Avtex TV’s are quite expensive in comparison to other brands but I’m pleased with the TV and the after sales service of the company.